RocketCraftingServer/rocket-craft/README.md

 I am quite happy with these results but you have to pay attention to many things.

-Be aware that web clients are more vulnerable on error/warnings.

 ## Licence and Credits

+ - ShooterGame
- - Unreal Engine 4.24.3
+   Unreal Engine 4.24.3

+ - SurvivalGame
+   MIT License
+   Copyright (c) 2020 Tom Looman

  - Zombie mesh with skin and animation: https://www.mixamo.com/